-Table A.6: Total income by occupation
+Table A.11: Total income by occupation

+(1)

-(1) Income
+Income

-Formalpost 725.6 (560.7)
+Formalpost 725.6

+(560.7)

 Observations 92

+Standard errors in parentheses

+$p < 0.10$, $p < 0.05$, $p < 0.01$

 The dependent variable is the estimated income time series, separately for formal and informal occupations, after controlling for household wealth controls and household fixed effects.
 The table shows the coefficient of the interaction of formal occupation dummy and post October 2016 dummy variable in the time series regression.
-Other controls in the time series regression include formal occupation dummy, post October 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before April 2016 and a dummy for months after April 2017 to estimate the coefficient from a window around demonetization and interactions of the formal occupation dummy with the time trend and time dummy variables
+Other controls in the time series regression include formal occupation dummy, post October 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before April 2016 and a dummy for months after April 2017 to estimate the coefficient from a window around demonstration and interactions of the formal occupation dummy with the time trend and time dummy variables.